pascoalf/MVeM/README.md

 ## Assign taxonomy based on best hits

-For this section we will need additional pacakges:
+For this section we will need additional packages:

 ``` r
 library(tidyr)